Yeg Dignity day

 The YEG Dignity Campaign is more than just an event, it is a sustained engagement in our city to challenge people and will produce outcomes which live beyond the campaign.
 It will stimulate collective discourse and action on human rights.

-The educational toolkit aims to challenge perceptions of poverty and look forward to how Edmontonians can rally together to protect and support all in the community to belong and participate.
-A copy of the resource toolkit can be found on Scribd.
+This educational toolkit aims to challenge perceptions of poverty and look forward to how Edmontonians can rally together to protect and support all in the community to belong, participate and live a life of well-being.

 We are calling schools, teachers, organizations, educators and the general public to be part of our YEG Dignity 2018 Campaign!